Traveling with Small Dogs: Expert Tips

-Yes, flying with your dog can be expensive.
+Yes, traveling with a dog can be expensive.

 Of course, airlines also charge a fee for the privilege of traveling with a pet, and a variety of restrictions and regulations apply.
 Keep in mind, these rules are drastically different from those that apply large-size dogs that will be checked in an airplane’s cargo hold.

 Prior to traveling with a small dog, be sure to purchase a well-made, FAA-approved carrier that’s the appropriate size for your dog, and that also meets airline size regulations (typically no larger than 17” x 12.5” x 8”).
 The following are a few things to look for when shopping for the perfect pet carrier:

 - Proper ventilation from multiple sides of the carrier